benny-edlund/task-pool/README.md

 ## About task-pool

-A simple and portable task oriented thread pool compatible down to C++14
+A simple and portable task oriented thread pool with allocator support

 It requires